 Microsoft’s Your Phone app allows Android phone owners to send and receive texts from their Windows PC without using their mobile devices.
 Users can also access their phone’s photos from Windows 10 and see phone-related notifications in the Action Center.

 Finally, this method requires the Windows 10 November 2019 Update (at the very least) to work properly.
+All Samsung phones must have Android 9 or newer.

-Step 1: Open the Your Phone app, or download it from the Microsoft Store if it’s not installed.
+Step 1: Open the Your Phone app or download it from the Microsoft Store if it’s not installed.

 Step 2: Sign in to your Microsoft Account.